ansys/pyworkbench/README.md

 ```

 Note that there is a 'v' prepended to the GitHub tag, keeping with best practices.
-The 'v' is not required in the `VERSION` file.
+The 'v' is not required in the `pyproject.toml` file.